 Sometimes a tenant can get information about the quality of the building and the service the landlord provides by talking to past or current tenants.
 The tenant may ask the landlord for names and telephone numbers of past or current tenants.

 A tenant can suggest a lower rent or other favourable conditions.
-The landlord can decide whether to agree to any suggested changes to the terms of the tenancy agreement.
+The landlord can decide whether to agree to any suggested changes.

 A landlord can ask the tenant for character and financial references.
 For instance, the landlord might ask for the name of the tenant's previous landlord or the name of the tenant's employer.
 A landlord cannot charge for processing or accepting an application to rent.
 A landlord also cannot charge a fee for determining if a person is a suitable tenant or accepting them as a tenant.